Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Results

 \subsubsection{Density Functional Theory}

-DFT electronic structure calculations for the monoclinic AFI were performed using the $T = 15$~K structure of Rozier {\it et al.} \cite{rozier2002comparative} with the full potential local orbital (FPLO) basis set \cite{PhysRevB.59.1743} and the GGA functional \cite{PhysRevLett.77.3865}.
-We obtained up to 9$^{th}$ near neighbor exchange constants by mapping total energy differences of various magnetic configurations to the Heisenberg model~\cite{jeschke2013}.
-Exchange constants up to V-V distances of 3.76 $\mathrm{\AA}$ shown in Table \ref{LT_J} are connected by superexchange paths involving one oxygen.
-From a perturbation perspective, these are all of the same order so that any of them could be important.
-For exchange constants with distances beyond 4.22 $\mathrm{\AA}$ ($J_{\theta}$ etc.), the superexchange paths become more complex and the magnitude of the exchange constants can be expected to be significantly smaller.
+DFT electronic structure calculations for the monoclinic AFI were performed using the $T = 15$~K structure of Rozier {\it et al.} \cite{rozier2002comparative} with the full potential local orbital (FPLO) basis set \cite{PhysRevB.59.1743} and the GGA {and GGA+U} functional \cite{PhysRevLett.77.3865}.
+We obtained up to 12$^{th}$ near neighbor exchange constants by mapping total energy differences of various magnetic configurations to the Heisenberg model~\cite{jeschke2013}.
+Table~\ref{LT_J}, 3rd column displays the calculated exchange constants for pure V$_2$O$_3$ with $U$~=~3~eV. (see also Appendix~\ref{append_pure}).
+While these values were obtained from total energy calculations, where all contributions of crystal-field splittings and orbital hybridization paths --as dictated by the details of the crystal structure-- are integrally taken into account but difficult to extract individually, perturbation expansion considerations indicate that these exchange interactions strongly depend on crystal-field splittings and hoppings between a$_{1g}$ and e$_g$ states \cite{saha2009electronic} as previously found for other multi-orbital systems \cite{khomskii2014transition, Khaliullin_2005}.